Best deals under $50 on Amazon today

 Honey-Can-Do Pizza Stone: 29% off at Amazon

 For the foodie in your life.
-This high-quality, non-cracking pizza stone is made from lead-free clay and allows you to make restaurant-quality pizzas, breads and more in a standard home oven.
+This high-quality, non-cracking pizza stone is made from lead-free clay and allows you to make restaurant-quality pizzas, bread and more in a standard home oven.

 NuDerma Skin Therapy Wand: 15% off at Amazon